A Who’s Who of private jet manufacturers

 The smaller VLJ Phenom 100 rivals Cessna’s Citation Mustang at the entry-level end of the market.

 The Lineage 1000 & 1000E is Embraer’s biggest business jet, a long range VIP airliner, and offers one of the most large and luxurious cabins available.

 Gulfstream Aerospace is based in Savannah, Georgia, and a subsidiary of US defense and aerospace giant General Dynamics.
 The company evolved from military aircraft producers Grumman and became known as Gulfstream in 1968 when it focussed on business jets.

 It has produced some mid-sized jets, such as the G200 and G450.
-But its name is now synonymous with its larger, long range jets – with their trademark wide, oval windows.
+But its name is now synonymous with its larger, ultra long range jets – with their trademark wide, oval windows.

 French manufacturer Dassault was founded in 1929 by Marcel Dassault.
 Headquartered in Paris, the company was a producer of military fighter jets before moving into business aviation in 1963.
 Its first business jet was called the Mystère 20, was eventually changed to the Falcon 20, to give the name more appeal outside of France.